Iatrogenic edema of the arm

-- Even the 20 years long elephantiasis, with chronic infections, can be improved (like in this case, 4 years after LNT)
+- Elephantiasis over 20 years old, with chronic infections, can be improved (as in this case, 4 years after LNT)

-- Huge improvement of all the cases but never complete recovery
+- Significant improvement in all cases but never complete recovery

-- Can be cured just by addition of some nodes like here.
+- Can be healed simply by adding certain knots like here.